alintulu/reana-demo-JetMETAnalysis/README.rst

 This anaylsis is built up my multiple scripts written in C++.
 The CMSSW framework is needed to compile the code and provide information necessary for jet response and resolution measurements.

-Step 1: Prepare the input for which the analysis will run on.
+Step 1: Prepare the input for which the analysis runs on.
      To speed up the process and save on memory, the first part of the workflow prepares a list of pileup files and no pileup files containing the same lumisections.
 This is achieved by creating a list of event/run/lumi for all Ntuple files only to match the files that has the same information.

 `ListRunLumi.cpp <code/utils/ListRunLumi.cpp>`_ - List lumisections